Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Abstract

 \section{Abstract}

-Solution methods for generalized Nash equilibrium have been dominated by variational inequalities and complementarity problems.
+Methods for finding pure Nash equilibria have been dominated by variational inequalities and complementarity problems.
 Since these approaches fundamentally rely on the sufficiency of first-order optimality conditions for the players' decision problems, they only apply as heuristic methods when the players are modeled by nonconvex optimization problems.
-In contrast, this work approaches generalized Nash equilibrium using theory and methods for the global optimization of nonconvex bilevel programs.
-Through this perspective, we draw precise connections between generalized Nash equilibria, feasibility for bilevel programming, the Nikaido-Isoda function, and classic arguments involving Lagrangian duality and spatial price equilibrium.
+In contrast, this work approaches Nash equilibrium using theory and methods for the global optimization of nonconvex bilevel programs.
+Through this perspective, we draw precise connections between Nash equilibria, feasibility for bilevel programming, the Nikaido-Isoda function, and classic arguments involving Lagrangian duality and spatial price equilibrium.
 Significantly, this is all in a general setting without the assumption of convexity.
-Along the way, we introduce the idea of \emph{minimum disequilibrium} as a solution concept that reduces to traditional equilibrium when equilibrium exists.
+Along the way, we introduce the idea of \emph{minimum disequilibrium} as a solution concept that reduces to traditional equilibrium when an equilibrium exists.
 The connections with bilevel programming and related semi-infinite programming permit us to adapt global optimization methods for those classes of problems, such as constraint generation or cutting plane methods, to the problem of finding a minimum disequilibrium solution.
 We propose a specific algorithm and show that this method can find a pure Nash equilibrium even when the players are modeled by mixed-integer programs.
+Our computational examples include practical applications like unit commitment in electricity markets.